Gerrudo/exercism-powershell/exercises/practice/Session 2/Notes/Collatz Conjecture.md

     4 divided by 2 equals 2, 2 divided by 2 equals 1.
 You can see we divided twice to get 1, so we'd return our steps as 2.

 ## Objectives
-* Modify the provided code so that it produces the string "One for you, one for me.", where "you" is replaced by a name provided by the tests
+* Modify the provided code so that it returns the number of steps it took to reach 1 while performing Collatz Conjecture.
-* If no name is provided, the code should instead return, "you".
+* Should throw an error if given an odd integer.
 * Run the test suite and make sure that it succeeds.

 ## Topics Covered